 Internships

-• Choose an internship from a wide variety of fields such as medicine, health care, human resources, non-profits, law, business, sales, marketing, and many more!
+• Choose from diverse fields such as medicine, healthcare, human resources, law, business, sales, marketing and nonprofit organizations

-• Earn three elective credits (PSY 496) for 120 hours of internship participation
+• Earn PSY 496 credits for internship participation

-• Participate in an internship anywhere in the U.S. (e.g., Buffalo, New York City, Chicago, Los Angeles, etc.)
+• Flexibility to complete internships anywhere in the United States—including Buffalo, New York City, Chicago or Los Angeles

 Eligibility

-• Arrange a meeting with Prof. Lacy to discuss your internship plans.
+2. Schedule a meeting with Dr. Lacy to discuss your internship plans

-• Use UB resources like Bullseye powered by Handshake and Career Design Center
+• Search UB’s Bullseye powered by Handshake and connect with the Career Design Center

 • Create a professional profile on LinkedIn and search for internship leads

-• Attend job fairs, employer information sessions, and other on-campus events
+• Attend job fairs, employer sessions and on-campus recruiting events

-• Network with friends, family, neighbors, professors, coaches and service professionals
+• Network with professors, family, friends and alumni

-• Join a professional organization or student club with a local and national presence, and search their websites
+• Join a professional organization or student club to find local and national internship postings

 Internship Interest Form